 And to my surprise, even though I hardly worked on my business at all that month, the revenue kept growing in both Udemy and especially on my website:

-So that’s the equivalent of $4224.87 for the month of August, that I spent mostly on the beach 😃!
+So that’s the equivalent of $4224.87 for the month of August, which I spent mostly on the beach 😃!

-This includes my first corporate sale, to a company in the US that ordered access to a team of 4 developers for a price of $400 per year, that I closed via email.
+This includes my first corporate sale, to a company in the US that ordered access to a team of 4 developers for a price of $400 per year, which I closed via email.